oracle/oci-utils/lib/oci_utils/migrate/doc/oci_image_migrate.md

     optional arguments:
       -i INPUTIMAGE, --input-mage INPUTIMAGE
                             The on-premise image for migration to OCI.
-      -b BUCKETNAME, --bucket BUCKETNAME
-                            The destination bucket in OCI to store the converted image.
-      -o OUTPUTIMAGE, --output-image OUTPUTIMAGE
-                            The output image name.
       -v, --verbose         Show verbose information.
+      -y, --yes             The answer on Yes/No questions is supposed to be yes.
-      --help                Display this help`
+      --help                Display this help.

 The environment variable _OCI_UTILS_DEBUG changes the logging level of the python code.